FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - This Grid Cell Has an Outflow and a Partial ARF

    * - 800
-     - The Following Cell Has an Outflow and a WRF:
+     - The Following Cell Has an Outflow and a WRF

    * - 800
      - This Grid Cell Has a Stage Time Relationship and a Full ARF